Revuin/Botify/README.md

   - Plays Dimensional Trials and enables auto-battle for weapon materials
 - Dream Machine
   - Kills the 2 named enemies in Aesperia repeatedly (See https://www.youtube.com/watch?v=g_HFqR7w430 for the location).
 Recommended to start in the crevice between the rocks and the wall so that if you get hit, you’ll be hit into the wall.
 This was built with Samir bound to R and Cocoritter to Q
-- Event
-  - Plays the Half-Anniversary Event.
-Recommended to run this overnight because it'll get last place each time, which rewards only 100 tokens
 - Frontier Clash
   - Plays Frontier Clash and enables auto-battle for exp, support points, and vehicle parts
 - JO Carnival Party
-  - Plays Joint Operation Carnival Party Difficulty 3.
-Going to boss chest works 80% of the time but likely won't be fixed because there's no easy solution to the camera angle changing when clicking.
-Recommended to equip Lin or long range weapon to R
+  - Plays Joint Operation Carnival Party difficulty 4.
+Make sure to turn off message barrage in each of the chat channels because it messes up when the bot hits the escape key.
 - JO Sadness Valley
-  - (In development) Not fully working.
-Detecting the boss stage platform doesn't work reliably right now.
+  - (In development) Not fully working and there's likely no plan to fix it right now.
+Detecting the boss stage platform doesn't work reliably.
 If you want to try making this work, replace img/SadnessValleyEnd.png with a screenshot of the ground to the bottom-left of your character's feet once you're at the boss stage platform
 Jumps off repeatedly until the boss stage is detected.
 Next, it runs up to boss, enables auto-battle, and opens chest once boss is dead
 - Join game and Auto battle
   - Used for games with long queues or when waiting for a party leader to start a game.
 Clicks the Approve button once it appears and enables auto-battle
 - RAID
-  - (In development) Not fully working.
-Detection for the rewards end screen is untested.
-Joins the top 3 Raids with the highest rewards.
-Run up to boss and press F6 to start an attack loop
+  - Joins the top 3 Raids with the highest rewards and AFKs
 - Sequential Phantasm
-  - Plays all 3 Sequential Phantasm stages.
-Recommended to equip Lin to R
+  - Plays all 4 Sequential Phantasm stages
 - Left-click Turbo
   - Holding middle click will spam left click